China launches tax evasion probe into film, TV industry

 China’s cinema market is worth $8.6 billion.

+An index tracking major media firms dropped 1.3 percent to a near four-year low on Monday.

-The State Administration of Taxation (SAT) has asked local bureaus in the southern province of Jiangsu, among others, to carry out investigations.
+The State Administration of Taxation (SAT) has asked local bureaux in the southern province of Jiangsu, among others, to carry out investigations.

 “If violations of tax laws and rules are found, they will be dealt with in accordance with the law,” said the SAT.

+So-called “yin-yang” contract — a widely used expression in China meaning real and fake agreements operating side-by-side — is commonplace across the country for every type of acquisition, from real estate to football clubs.

+China has been cracking down on tax cheats as demands grow on the nation’s coffers.

-Reporting by Engen Tham and Wang Jing; Editing by Michael Perry
+Reporting by Pei Li, Engen Tham and Wang Jing; Editing by Michael Perry